 My titas also bought some noodles, and of course, Nasi Katok!

 Nasi Katok is a Brunei staple dish.
-From the word Nasi (rice) and Katok (knock), this meal has a piece of chicken, rice and sambal.
+From the word Nasi (rice) and Katok (knock), this meal has a piece of chicken, rice, and sambal.
 It was created way back when a food vendor was already sleepy to serve anything, but people would still knock on his door for food.
-Usual price for Nasi Katok is B$ 1 (Php 35), and you can find Nasi Katok at almost every corner in Brunei.
+The usual price for Nasi Katok is B$ 1 (Php 35), and you can find Nasi Katok at almost every corner in Brunei.

 We also dropped by the grocery that day, here are the goodies that I brought home with me:

 It was a super tiring day for our group, but I was happy to experience the food market in Brunei.
 We went back the next day to buy some egg tarts for dinner but most stalls are already closed during the evening.